 The toxicity of estrogen is dose-dependent.
 If a patient takes too much estrogen, the potential toxicity lies in the organs it affects.
-Estrogen therapy if taken in high doses can potentially cause severe effects including excessive vaginal bleeding, fluid retention, and mental status changes.
-In a study analyzing the effects of estrogen therapy in surgically-induced postmenopausal mice, the results suggested that estrogen taken in high doses are associated with harmful effects on the heart, but had more negative effects on renal function.
+Estrogen therapy, if taken in high doses, can potentially cause severe effects, including excessive vaginal bleeding, fluid retention, and mental status changes.
+In a study analyzing the effects of estrogen therapy in surgically-induced postmenopausal mice, the results suggested that estrogen taken in high doses is associated with harmful effects on the heart but had more negative impact on renal function.

-Estrogen therapy requires the efforts of an interprofessional team that includes physicians, pharmacists, and specialty-trained nurses to optimize patient therapy and outcomes.
+Estrogen therapy requires the efforts of an interprofessional team that includes physicians, pharmacists, and specialty-trained nurses to optimize patient treatment and outcomes.
 [Level V]

 |||Santoro N,Epperson CN,Mathews SB, Menopausal Symptoms and Their Management.
 Endocrinology and metabolism clinics of North America.
 2015 Sep; [PubMed PMID: 26316239]|